barebox/barebox/Documentation/user/driver-model.rst

 device variables may have a type, so assigning wrong values may fail::

-  barebox@Genesi Efika MX Smartbook:/ eth0.ipaddr="This is not an IP" set parameter: Invalid argument barebox@Genesi Efika MX Smartbook:/ echo $?
+  barebox:/ eth0.ipaddr="This is not an IP" set parameter: Invalid argument barebox:/ echo $?
   1

 **HINT:** barebox has tab completion for variables.
 Typing ``eth0.<TAB><TAB>``